 Top 10 Wii Emulators - Play Nitendo Wii Games on other Devices

-- Part 3.
-Why People want a Wii Emulator?
+- Part 2.
+Why do People want a Wii Emulator?

-The Wii is a seventh generation video game console which was released by Nintendo on November 19, 2006.
+The Wii is a seventh-generation video game console that was released by Nintendo on November 19, 2006.
 It competes well with Microsoft's Xbox 360 and Sony PlayStation 3.
-The Wii succeeded the Nintendo GameCube and the early models are also fully backward compatible with all GameCube games and most accessories although in late 2011, a new configured model was released by Nintendo-"the Wii Family Edition" which lacks Nintendo GameCube compatibility.
+The Wii succeeded the Nintendo GameCube and the early models are also fully backward compatible with all GameCube games and most accessories although, in late 2011, a new configured model was released by Nintendo-"the Wii Family Edition" which lacks Nintendo GameCube compatibility.
 The Wii's successor "Wii U" was released on November 18, 2012.

 Specs of Wii Emulators

 - • Memory: 88MB main memory and 3 MB embedded GPU texture memory and framebuffer.

 - • Storage: 512 MB built-in NAND flash.
 SD card memory of up to 2GB.

 - • Video: 480p (PAL & NTSC), 480I (NTSC), or 576i (PAL/SECAM).